api-evangelist/api-pulse/README.md

 # API Pulse
-This is a proposed schema for publishing to the API Pulse that captures a snapshot of how APIs are used across industries.
+This is a proposed schema for publishing to the API Pulse that captures a snapshot of how APIs are being used across industries around the globe.

 ## Background
-The API industry is in need of data that helps share how everyone is using APIs, but prioritizes the following elements.
+The API industry is in need of data that helps share how everyone is using APIs, abd prioritizes the following dimensions of our API operations.

-- **Vendor Neutral**
+- **Vendor Neutral** - You aren't be sold to.
-- **API-First**
+- **API-First** - Defined as an API first.
-- **Across Industries**
+- **Across Industries** - Industry granularity.
-- **Across Countries**
+- **Across Countries** - Not just the United States.
-- **Across Signals**
+- **Across Signals** - Key signals we need.
-- **Twice Year Reports**
+- **Bi-Annual Reports** - Twice a year reports.
-- **Ongoing Pulse Checks**
+- **Ongoing Pulse Checks** - Ability to check-in anytime.

 ## Goals
-The goal of the API Pulse is to help organizations and individuals understand better understand the industries around them.
+The goal of the API Pulse is to help organizations and individuals understand better understand the industries they operate within and where they are headed.

 - **Position in Existing Industries**
 - **State of Existing Industries**